 Alison often spends her free time reading and relaxing with her family and two rescue dogs, Sprinkles and Chewie.
-She volunteers for community organizations and leads a community book club four times a year.
+She spent the last 16 years volunteering for school and community organizations.
 When she’s not reading, she works on knitting projects that help her feel calm and centered.

 How to Get Started